willsandy/Fritzing-PK2-Cc5x/readme.md

 [terms of use](http://www.bknd.com/cc5x/downl-stud.shtml))

 ### PK2Cmd
-To use with linux download
+To use with Linux download
 [PK2Cmd for linux from Microchip](http://ww1.microchip.com/downloads/en/DeviceDoc/pk2cmdv1-20Linux2-6.tar.gz)
 into the `PK2Cmd` folder and unpack it into it.
 On the command line this equals: